 IPL or Intense Pulsed Light uses focused light waves to target melanin in the skin.
 This results in disruption of the melanin which allows the body to get rid of the pigment by moving the debris to the surface of the skin.
 A gentle microdermabrasion a week later helps to further clear the skin.

 Find out more about these treatments and your options for melasma.
-Contact the office of Dr. Perhez Jaffer in the Burnaby and Vancouver area for an informative consultation.
+Contact the office of Dr. Perhez Jaffer in the Vancouver area for an informative consultation.
 Call (604) 298-4481.